top of page

 A place where beautiful Japanese landscapes and culture remain, a place close to nature, and a place where people can feel connected to each other.

-I wanted to live in such a place while appreciating what is there.
+I wanted to live in such a place and appreciate what is there.

-I was able to find a place to live because my grandparents' Sakamoto residence in Kurogi town, Yame City, which I had been familiar with since I was a child, was vacant for long time, and I was able to find the best decision to live.
+I was able to find a place to live easily because my grandparents' Sakamoto residence in Kurogi town, Yame City, which I had been familiar with since childhood, had been vacant for a long time.

-When I returned to Japan and visited that town for the first time in a long time, I fell in love with its beauty and decided to start living there in the spring of 2015 when I was 29 years old.
+When I returned to Japan and visited that town for the first time in a many years, I fell in love with its beauty and decided to start living in my grandparents` former home in the spring of 2015 when I was 29 years old.

-I am grateful to my grandparents for giving me such a wonderful opportunity.
+I am forever grateful to my grandparents for giving me such a wonderful opportunity.

 Kuroki Town is a beautiful small town surrounded by mountains with a rural landscape that seems to fit the famous folk song “Furusato” (hometown).